saphanaacademy/secure-sap-hana-client/README.md

 sslCryptoProvider=openssl
 sslTrustStore=/usr/sap/hdblcient/.ssl/DigiCertGlobalRootCA.pem
 ```
-### For macOS
+### For macOS using SAPCommonCryptoLib
 ```
 [HaaS]
 driver=/Applications/sap/hdbclient/libodbcHDB.dylib
 serverNode=zeus.hana.prod.eu-central-1.whitney.dbaas.ondemand.com:54321
 encrypt=Yes
-sslCryptoProvider=openssl
-sslTrustStore=/Users/JohnDoe/.ssl/DigiCertGlobalRootCA.pem
+sslCryptoProvider=commoncrypto
+ssltruststore=$SECUDIR/sapcli.pse
 ```
 ### isql
 Test your connection (and enter SQL) with isql.
 This tool is included with the unixODBC Driver Manager package.
 You can download unixODBC for Linux and Mac from [unixODBC.org](http://www.unixodbc.org) and admire the beautiful retro early 90s web design.
 Syntax is isql DataSourceName username password.
 There is no interactive prompt.
 Not entering a password, returns an error.
 ```
 isql HaaS user password